Jeff Koons: Wine labels

 Koons has also produced some fine wine-related commissions.
 In December 2012, Chateau Mouton Rothschild announced that Koons was the artist for their 2010 vintage label – a tradition that was started in 1946.
 Other artists to design labels include Pablo Picasso, Francis Bacon, Salvador Dalí and Joan Miró, amongst others.
 In August 2013, Dom Pérignon released their 2004 vintage, with a special edition done by Koons, as well as a made-to-order case called the 'Balloon Venus'.
-This has a recommended retail price of €15,000.

 Charity

 From February 15 to March 6, 2008, Koons donated a private tour of his studio to the Hereditary Disease Foundation for auction on Charitybuzz.
 From his limited-edition 2010 Tulip designs for Kiehl's Crème de Corps, a portion of the proceeds went to the Koons Family Institute, an initiative of the International Centre for Missing & Exploited Children.
-Since his relationship with the International Centre began, Koons has given over US$4.3 million to the Institute that bears his family's name.
+Since his relationship with the International Centre began, Koons has given over US$4.3 million to the Institute.